morganney/react-meter-chart/README.md

 Now navigate to http://localhost:4173.

-### Vite build
+### Build

-To use it with a Vite build just import the component from this package.

-For instance, using a new Vite project, create an `src/App.tsx` file:
+To use it with a transpiler or bundler just import the component from this package.
+For instance, to use it with a new Vite project after [scaffolding](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), change the file `src/App.tsx`:

 **src/App.tsx**